skarpushin/summerb/summerb-easycrud/README.md

  * Baseline infrastructure for authorizations at different data lifecycle steps (for both per-Table and per-Row)
  * Extension points (Wire Taps) for adding any of your custom pre/post-processors
  * Automatically handle timestamps and author fields when data is created and updated
- * Super simple Query DSL (that is unfortunately relying on String literals, but still allows you to stay away from raw SQL in your service layer)
+ * Super simple Query DSL (which is both Good and Bad), that has killer-feature -- it allows you to use method references to provide field name instead of using String literals
  * Facilities to implement Security-trimmed UI
  * Loading of object graphs
  * Object graphs can be mapped to POJOs instead of bulky `DataSet`

 ## What is out of scope?
- * It's not a full-blown ORM framework.
+ * It is not an ORM framework.
 Although there are some facilities to load referenced objects (through `DataSetLoader`), there are no facilities to serialize object graphs.
  * You'll need to create DB schema somehow else, EasyCrud is not doing this for you.

 # Usage